-There are also a few rules that specifically protect mortgage borrowers.
+A few rules specifically protect mortgage borrowers.
 Let’s take a look at how mortgage borrowers benefit from Regulation Z protections.

-Regulation Z requires that lenders make certain disclosures about your loan.
-When you get a mortgage, you’ll get two separate Truth in Lending disclosure statements – one when you apply for your loan and another 3 days prior to closing on the loan.
+As noted, Regulation Z requires that lenders make certain disclosures about your loan.
+As a borrower, you’ll get two separate Truth in Lending disclosure statements – one when you apply for your loan and another 3 days prior to closing on the loan.

-You can see an example of what a Loan Estimate looks like at ConsumerFinance.gov.
+You can see an example of a Loan Estimate at ConsumerFinance.gov.

-Then, at least 3 business days before your closing, your lender will give you your Closing Disclosure.
-You can take these 3 days to compare your Closing Disclosure to your Loan Estimate and ask your lender any questions you have, including questions about any disparities between these two documents.
+Then, at least 3 business days before your closing, your lender will provide your Closing Disclosure.
+You can take these 3 days to compare your Closing Disclosure to your Loan Estimate and ask your lender any questions, including questions about any disparities between these two documents.

-Your Closing Disclosure will include the same information as your Loan Estimate, including your rate, your estimated monthly payment and other loan details.
+Your Closing Disclosure will have the same information as your Loan Estimate, including your rate, your estimated monthly payment and other loan details.

-You can see an example of what a Closing Disclosure looks like at ConsumerFinance.gov.
+You can see an example of a Closing Disclosure at ConsumerFinance.gov.